Systemorph/IFRS17CalculationEngine/full-ifrs17-template/README.md

 All work on the **Full IFRS 17 Template** happens directly on [GitHub](https://github.com/Systemorph/IFRS17CalculationEngine).

-This project adheres to the Contributor Covenant [code of conduct](https://github.com/Systemorph/IFRS17CalculationEngine/blob/main/full-ifrs17-template/CODE_OF_CONDUCT.md).
+This project adheres to overall [General Terms & Conditions for Systemorph Cloud]() TODO link to terms and conditions file.